pnkraemer/tueplots/docs/source/index.rst

 - International Conference on Machine Learning (ICML)
 - Conference on Uncertainty in Artificial Intelligence (UAI)
 - Journal of Machine Learning Research (JMLR)
+- Transactions of Machine Learning Research (TMLR)
+- Conference on Computer Vision and Pattern Recognition (CVPR)
+- Association for the Advancement of Artificial Intelligence (AAAI)
+- European Conference on Computer Vision (ECCV)
+- International Conference on Probabilistic Numerics (ProbNum)

 For further details on the available bundles, check out the `tueplots.bundles API documentation <docs_api/tueplots.bundles.rst>`_.